Podcast: Play in new window

 And enjoy this Q&A with Amy about why she loves to paint.

 Because of the support from you and others, listeners have downloaded episodes of the Slow Flowers Podcast more than 11,000 times!
 I thank you for taking the time to join to my conversations with flower farmers, florists and other notable floral experts.

 If you like what you hear, please consider logging onto Itunes and posting a listener review.

 Until next week please join me in putting more American grown flowers on the table, one vase at a time.

-The Slow Flowers podcast is engineered and edited by Hannah Holtgeerts and Andrew Wheatley.
-Learn more about their work at hhcreates.net.
+The Slow Flowers Podcast is engineered and edited by Hannah Holtgeerts and Andrew Wheatley.
+You can learn more about their work at hhcreates.net.